emberjs/rfcs/text/0010-engines.md

 Engines can be either "routable" or "route-less":

 * Routable engines provide a routing map which can be integrated with the routing maps of parent applications or engines.
-Routing maps are alway eager loaded, which allows for deep linking into an engine's routes regardless of whether the engine itself has been instantiated.
+Routing maps are always eager loaded, which allows for deep linking into an engine's routes regardless of whether the engine itself has been instantiated.